aryajur/subModSearcher/README.md

 # subModSearcher
-A module to add an additional searcher to Lua to search better for sub-modules
+Searcher for nested lua modules
 This module makes searching for nested modules cleaner for complex search paths.

-For example is the search path is a/b/?/c/?.lua
+For example if the search path is a/b/?/c/?.lua
 The the normal search for module mod.submod searches this path: a/b/mod/submod/c/mod/submod.lua			-- This does not comply with good hierarchical representation of mod module